cenmurong/bughunter/README.md

-# bughunter
+# Bug Hunter V.1
-Bug Hunter adalah alat bantu command-line yang dirancang untuk membantu dalam proses bug hunting pada aplikasi web.
-Alat ini mengotomatiskan beberapa tugas seperti pencarian target menggunakan dork, pengindeksan, dan pemindaian kerentanan pada URL.
+Bug Hunter is a command-line tool designed to assist in the bug hunting process for web applications.
+It automates several tasks such as target discovery using dorks, indexing, and URL vulnerability scanning.